Mehmet Fesa Evrensev – World Pilots’ Day

 Evrensev, who participated in the War of Independence, was assigned to the Eastern Front and the western front.
 Evrensev, who was appointed as a teacher to the Air School in Izmir, retired in 1925.
 In 1933, he was appointed as a manager to the Airlines State Enterprise Administration which is Turkey’s first air transport organization.
 One year later, Evrensev started to work at the Turkish Aeronautical Association.
 Fesa Evrensev who is Turkey’s first pilot lost his life on April 9, 1951.

 Mehmet Fesa Evrensev is the first Turkish pilot and holder of the number 1 flight certificate.
 Evrensev attendent flight school in 1911 by the General Staff to be sent to France in 1912.
 Later he returned to Turkey and the day he made his first flight in the skies, April 26, is celebrated as World Pilots’ Day.
-World Pilots’ Day was celebrated for the first time in Istanbul/Turkey in 2014.
+First internationally celebrated in 2014, after being a national observance earlier.

 For more Aviator click.